talenme/p4.talen.me/README.md

 Testing constantly was difficult, and as I had to test many things before the code to control them was complete I had to do a lot of manual editing of the database.

+Is it okay that I used multiple forms for posting data back to the server?
+I didn't see a better way of doing this.

 JavaScript -
 - Used in the add word page to make an ajax call for the add.
 - Used in the browse section to display a Jquery table